 - power in: 7-25V, or 5V directly

 - RESET button

 - all based on robust through-hole components (except for the PCA9306 voltage-level translator)

 - the board is standing on four brass standoffs, allowing you to place it on a working table or to integrate it into a larger assembly

-- high-quality PCB, designed in KiCad, and produced by Aisler (Germany), PCBWay (China) and OSH Park (USA)
+- high-quality PCBs, designed in KiCad, and produced by Aisler (Germany), PCBWay (China) and OSH Park (USA)

 - board comes fully assembled and tested

 - power cable included

 Usage and testing